 AYURCANN REPORTS Q1 2023 FINANCIAL RESULTS FEATURING A 80% INCREASE IN GROSS REVENUE

-/EIN News/ -- Toronto, Ontario, Nov.
+Toronto, Ontario, Nov.
 29, 2022 (GLOBE NEWSWIRE) -- Ayurcann Holdings Corp.
-(CSE: AYUR, OTCQB: AYURF, FSE: 3ZQ0) (“Ayurcann” or the “Company”), a leading Canadian cannabis extraction company specializing in the processing and co-manufacturing of pharma grade cannabis and hemp to produce various derivative cannabis 2.0 and 3.0 products in the medical and recreational market, is pleased to announce its financial and operational results for the three-months ended September 30, 2022, the highlights of which are included in this news release.
+AYURAYURF FSE: 3ZQ0))) ("Ayurcann" or the "Company"), a leading Canadian cannabis extraction company specializing in the processing and co-manufacturing of pharma grade cannabis and hemp to produce various derivative cannabis 2.0 and 3.0 products in the medical and recreational market, is pleased to announce its financial and operational results for the three-months ended September 30, 2022, the highlights of which are included in this news release.
 All figures are reported in Canadian dollars.
-The Company’s full set of consolidated financial statements for the three-months ended September 30, 2022 and accompanying management’s discussion and analysis can be accessed by visiting the Company’s website at www.ayurcann.com and its profile page on SEDAR at www.sedar.com.
+The Company's full set of consolidated financial statements for the three-months ended September 30, 2022 and accompanying management's discussion and analysis can be accessed by visiting the Company's website at www.ayurcann.com and its profile page on SEDAR at www.sedar.com.

 FINANCIAL HIGHLIGHTS FOR THE THREE-MONTHS ENDED SEPTEMBER 30, 2022